SQL Server Standard Edition Core Limit

 FROM sys.dm_os_sys_info;

-What to Do If You’re Hitting the Core Limitation
+What to Do If You’re Hitting the Core Limit

-If you’ve already invested in a server with more than 48 cores and are running into limitations with SQL Server Standard Edition, you have several options to consider:
+If you’ve already invested in a server with more cores and are running into limitations with SQL Server Standard Edition, you have several options to consider:

 1. Upgrade to SQL Server Enterprise Edition

-SQL Server Enterprise Edition allows unlimited core usage, so if you have a server with more than 48 cores, you can fully utilize all of them.
+SQL Server Enterprise Edition allows unlimited core usage, so you can fully utilize all of them.
 This is the most straightforward solution to unlock your system’s full potential, but it comes with an added cost.

 2. Optimize Your Existing Workload